 Thank you for trusting us with this pivotal time in your life.

-If you checkout using Stripe with your card, you can use your FSA/HSA to purchase this program!
+If you checkout using Stripe with your card, you can use your FSA/HSA to purchase this program.

 I can also create a certificate of completion for you to send to your FSA/HSA to attempt reimbursement after program completion.
 I do not contact insurance or your FSA/HSA.

 In short, yes.
 A class (or program filled with classes) about what to expect in postpartum as well as ways to prepare and tools/resources to use should be a normal part of the pregnancy journey.
 Hospitals should hold free clinics, OB/GYNs should offer more resources.
 But they don’t yet.
 Both new and new again mothers feel isolated in postpartum.
 One in five of these newborn mothers experience depression, anxiety, OCD, psychosis, or another type of mood disorder and have no idea where to find help should they feel brave enough to ask for it.
 I am here to equip you so that you don’t have to feel like you’re alone.